Donald Trump’s Impeachment Lawyers Reportedly Quit Because They Refuse To Argue ‘Big Lie’ Of A Stolen Election

-Donald Trump has lost a number of key members of his impeachment team, with reports indicating that the lawyers refused to go along with his request that they argue his unfounded claim that the election had been stolen from him through massive fraud.
+Former President Donald Trump has lost a number of key members of his impeachment team, with reports indicating that the lawyers refused to go along with his request that they argue his unfounded claim that the election had been stolen from him through massive fraud.

 As CNN reported, five of the impeachment defense attorneys left with just over a week remaining until the trial is set to start, with legal briefs due next week.
-The report noted that Trump had struggled to find lawyers willing to present his case, and now is without any legal representation because he refuses to let go of the “election fraud charade.”
+The report noted that Trump had struggled to find lawyers willing to present his case and now is without any legal representation because he refuses to let go of the “election fraud charade.”

 “Butch Bowers and Deborah Barbier, who were expected to be two of the lead attorneys, are no longer on the team.
 A source familiar with the changes said it was a mutual decision for both to leave the legal team.
 As the lead attorney, Bowers assembled the team,” the report noted, adding that North Carolina attorney Josh Howard also quit shortly after joining the team.
 South Carolina lawyers Johnny Gasser and Greg Harris had left his team as well.